Games

 I designed modular UI elements and promotional/landing page art in Photoshop & CSP based on collaborative art direction.
 I then used these elements to develop an animated GUI template for all of the in-game menus.

-I then used these elements to develop an animated GUI template for all of the in-game menus.
+I used these elements to develop an animated GUI template for all of the in-game menus.
 Transition and particle effects were created using ATL (the Python-based Ren'py Animation and Transformation Language).

 Painted Environments from Sketch to Final